adrian-soomro/jira-commenter/README.md

 ## Publishing

-To publish the packaged extension, execute the `publish.sh` script, passing in your Personall Access Token
+To publish the packaged extension, execute the `publish.sh` script, passing in your Personal Access Token

 ```sh
 ./buildandreleasetask/scripts/publish.sh "${PAT}"
 ```

-where `${PAT}` needs to be substituted for your Pernal Access Token
+where `${PAT}` needs to be substituted for your Personal Access Token